 Scholarship Requirements

 G.T.
-Buckland Scholarship
+Buckland Scholarship (Mathematical Sciences and Computer Science Departments)

 The G.T.
 Buckland Scholarship was established in 1978 to honor Professor Buckland at the time of his retirement from the Department of Mathematical Sciences.
 The distinguishing objectives of this scholarship include the recognition and encouragement of outstanding achievement in the department of mathematical sciences.
 Accordingly, this award is presented to a rising junior or senior who has completed with distinction the calculus sequence and at least four other courses in the Department.
 Candidates may be nominated by departmental faculty members or through the Mathematics Honor Society (Pi Mu Epsilon).
 Applications must be supported by a letter of recommendation from at least one faculty member.

-Inez Harris Mathematics Education Scholarship
+Inez Harris Mathematics Education Scholarship (Mathematical Sciences Department)

-The Inez Harris Scholarship is made possible by the generosity of Mrs. Sperling, a retired high school mathematics teacher and Applachian alumna (1934) from Shelby, NC.
+The Inez Harris Scholarship is made possible by the generosity of Mrs. Sperling, a retired high school mathematics teacher and Appalachian alumna (1934) from Shelby, NC.
 The intent of the scholarship is to encourage excellence in the teaching of mathematics at the high school level by attracting quality students to the mathematics education program at ASU.
 Candidates for this scholarship must be at the point in their program of doing student teaching during the coming academic year.
 Eligible students may be nominated by an Appalachian faculty member or may make direct application to the Scholarship Committee.
 Applications must be supported by a letter of recommendation from at least one faculty member.

-Taylor Memorial Scholarship
+Taylor Memorial Scholarship (Mathematical Sciences and Computer Science Departments)

 The John W. Taylor and Mary L. Taylor Memorial Scholarship is intended to encourage rising juniors or seniors in the mathematical sciences or computer science departments.
 Applicants should:

-- Be a rising junior or senior.
+1. Be a rising junior or senior.

-- Be a full-time student majoring in Math/Computer Science.
+2. Be a full-time student majoring in Math/Computer Science.

-- Demonstrate satisfactory academic achievement (3.25 GPA desirable).
+4. Demonstrate satisfactory academic achievement (3.25 GPA desirable).

 Preference is given to male applicants.
 The scholarship can be renewed upon verification of continued satisfactory academic achievement.

-Edith A. Goodman Memorial Scholarship
+Edith A. Goodman Memorial Scholarship (Mathematical Sciences and Computer Science Departments)

 The Edith A. Goodman Memorial Scholarship was established in 1996 by Drs.
 Billie and Ted Goodman in memory of their daughter.
 Scholarship recipients must be rising juniors or seniors majoring in the Mathematical Sciences department and have at least a 3.0 GPA.
 Preference is given to female applicants.

-Jonathan K. Perryman Memorial Scholarship
+Jonathan K. Perryman Memorial Scholarship (College of Arts and Sciences)

 This endowed scholarship is established as a memorial to Jonathan K. Perryman, a 1966 chemistry alumnus of Appalachian.
 The scholarship guidelines specify that applicants must be rising juniors or seniors majoring in one of the following areas: Biology, Chemistry, Geology, Mathematics, or Physics.
 Recipients must demonstrate satisfactory academic achievement by having and maintaining a 3.0 grade point average.
 In addition, recipients must be full-time students with a course load of at least 12 semester hours.
 The award is directed to be renewable based upon verification of satisfactory academic performance as evidenced by maintaining a 3.0 grade point average and continuation of progress toward a degree in one of the majors named above.
 The Office of the Dean of the College of Arts and Sciences collects applications and nominations and then conducts the selection process in accordance with established guidelines.
-For additional information, please contact Dr. Richard Henson, College of Arts and Sciences at (828) 262-3078 or the Physics and Astronomy Department at (828) 262-3090.

-Richard A. Thomas Memorial Scholarship
+Richard A. Thomas Memorial Scholarship (College of Arts and Sciences)

 This endowed scholarship is established as a memorial to Richard A. Thomas.
 The scholarship guidelines specify that applicants must demonstrate a verifiable need for financial support and that a financial aid form must be on file.